alanng10/class-lang/Docue/Article/Single/a.md

 Single System modules Bool and Int classes has no comp defined on them.

-Single does not need shared comp.
-Single has ShareOperate that results shared instance.
-This is enough element to do any share.

-Single does not need struct.
-Single has System modules that have classes.
-The classes do no have struct in their abstracts.
-This is enough element to do any inner processing.

 Single does not need enum.
 Single has class and share operate.
 This is enough element to do any shared list for system programming.